kartonfarkas/api_docs/source/suite/emails/template_list.rst

 Listing Email Templates
 =======================

-Returns a list of all available templates, each with name and ID.
+Returns a list of all available templates, including their names and IDs.

 Endpoint
 --------